Cheerleading uniform: Cheerleading uniform terminology

 The bottom of a cheerleading uniform, with matching colors and logo/stripe design as the shell.
 Skirts can be very customizable with various styles of pleat designs, or no pleats at all, such as an "A-line" skirt.
 The general rule of length for skirts is mid-thigh and can be sized simply by using the "fingertip" rule.
 Modern skirts are offered in various rises as well.
 Traditionally the skirt should be worn at the natural waistline, at the navel area.
 The traditional skirt should be high enough to touch the bottom of the shell slightly.
 However some squads elect to wear low-rise skirts either with longer shells or with a normal length shell creating a midriff look.
-Bundies must be worn under the skirt.
+Cheer briefs or spankies must be worn under the skirt.